John R. Grabach: Note

 Grabach's true birth date and birthplace remain somewhat uncertain, with sources differing as the exact date and place.
 Moreover, Grabach, while alive, did little to clear up the matter, preferring to be reticent about his personal life.
 However, census and genealogical records point to Newark as his birthplace, in year of 1886.
-This date and place is also referenced in Virginia Mecklenburg's John R. Grabach: Seventy Year an Artist, published in 1980.
+This date and place is also referenced in Virginia Mecklenburg's John R. Grabach: Seventy Years an Artist, published in 1980.
 Although Mecklenburg admits her version is "sketchy," she had access to early sources not available to previous researchers.
 The Encyclopedia of New Jersey also affirms Grabach's birthplace as Newark, although it lists his birth year as 1885.